Dancing with the Stars (American TV series): Reception

 In 2016, a New York Times study of the 50 television shows with the most Facebook Likes found that "unlike So You Think You Can Dance, which is generally more of a city show, Dancing with the Stars is most popular in the countryside.
 It also has a higher share of 'likes' from viewers aged 65 and up than any other show."

+Coverage has noted the evolving reception of Dancing with the Stars among younger audiences, particularly Generation Z. The New York Times reported that the show has gained visibility on platforms such as TikTok, where performance clips attract younger viewers.
+Coverage has also emphasized its continued cross-generational appeal, combining renewed interest from long-time viewers with attention from younger audiences through challenging stereotypes, entry to dance, trends in dance styles, iconic choreography, and lasting impact.